 In early 2017 When the price neared the 2013 high, the price got within a few percent and then dropped 34% before quickly rallying back.
 The price made a slightly higher high and then dropped 33% before staging a major rally into late-2017 high.
 The price chopped around for four months before ultimately continuing the uptrend.
 After actually reaching the high, the quick pullback and rally took two months.

 There was a non-severe bear market that followed, declining 55%.
-Bitcoin reclaimed the prior high, setting a lightly higher all-time in late 2021.
-This too saw lots of whipsaws but isn’t included in our analysis because the test of the all-time high wasn’t preceded by a deep and drawn out and severe bear market (like the rally in 2023/2024).
+Bitcoin reclaimed the prior high, setting a slightly higher all-time in late 2021.
+This too saw lots of whipsaws but isn’t included in our analysis because the test of the all-time high wasn’t preceded by a deep and drawn out severe bear market (70%+ decline).

 The all-time high in late 2021 at $69,000 stood until 2024.
 The level was breached on March 5, 2024 just marginally, and the quickly fell as much as 15% before recovering.
 This one again shows that whipsaws and volatility tend to occur near all-time highs following a severe bear market.